 - Has a disabling condition that is expected to last at least 12 months or result in death

 Children under the age of 18 suffering from a disabling condition that creates severe functional limitations and is expected to result in death or last at least one year may also be eligible for disability benefits.

 The SSA has a list of disabling conditions that often qualify for disability benefits.
 If you have one of the disabling conditions mentioned and your symptoms fit the criteria listed, you may be eligible for benefits.
 However, even if your condition is unlisted, you may qualify if your symptoms fit the criteria for one of the conditions on the list.

-If you are considering applying for disability benefits, we recommend reaching out to a Yuma Social Security Disability lawyer from our firm for a free consultation.
+If you are considering applying for disability benefits, we recommend reaching out to our Yuma Social Security Disability lawyers at our firm for a free consultation.